m5/andengine-pixel-perfect/README.md

 * If you are using eclipse, right-click on the jar, and click on `build path > Add To Build Path`
 * Done!

+Note: If you are using a version of AndEngine built before July 2011 (ie. you're using TextureRegions instead of BitmapTextureAliases), use [this jar](https://github.com/m5/andengine-pixel-perfect/raw/texture-regions/pixel-perfect-collision.jar) instead.

 Usage
 ============